geofurb/Ornitholog/README.md

 	"change"
 ]
 ```
-Will collect any tweet that contains either word.
-If you want both words to appear, you would use:
+will collect any tweet that contains either word.
+If you only want tweets where both words appear, use:
 ```
 "keywords" : [
 	"+climate",
 	"+change"
 ]
 ```
-If you only want the exact phrase "climate change", you would use:
+If you only want the exact phrase "climate change", use:
 ```
 "keywords" : [
 	"climate change"